polyaxon/polyaxon/docs/configuration/ssl.md

 The recommended way to use Https in Polyaxon on Kubernetes is by setting an ingress-nginx for the Polyaxon Cluster running on Kubernetes.

-Polyaxon's helm chart comes with an ingress that you can use with an ingress controller where you should use TLS so that all traffic will be served over HTTPS.
+Polyaxon's helm chart comes with an ingress resource that you can use with an ingress controller where you should use TLS so that all traffic will be served over HTTPS.

  1. Create a TLS secret that contains your TLS certificate and private key.